nina-microbiology/EAA-omics-pipeline/README.md

 ---

-## Workflow Tools Referenced
+## Workflow Overview

-This repository integrates customized HiPerGator workflows used for the analysis of metagenomes (MG), metatranscriptomes (MT), and metagenome-assembled genomes (MAGs) from Everglades Agricultural Area (EAA) soils.
+This repository contains reproducible workflows for metagenomic (MG), metatranscriptomic (MT), and metagenome-assembled genome (MAG) analyses of Everglades Agricultural Area (EAA) soils.
+Workflows were originally developed on the University of Florida HiPerGator high-performance computing cluster but can be adapted to other Linux-based HPC systems.
-The workflows include:
+The repository is organized into four workflow categories:
 - **Unbinned MG workflows** — assembly, annotation, and functional profiling
 - **MAG workflows** — binning, quality control, and genome-resolved annotation
 - **Unbinned MG → MT mapping** — transcript mapping and expression quantification